lotterdata/RepData_PeerAssessment1/PA1_template.md

 ## [1] 11015
 ```

+Our method for imputing values has very little effect on the mean, but it increases the median.
+In the histogram, it substantially increases the count in the 10000 to 15000 step bucket.

 ## Are there differences in activity patterns between weekdays and weekends?

+We load the ggplot2 library and add a factor variable the the "clean" data frame that will differentiate weekends from weekdays.
+This variable is used in the panel plot that displays the different patterns for weekdays and weekends.

 ```r
 library(ggplot2)